M.S. Marriage and Family Therapy

 Program Entry Requirements

 Students will be admitted into the M.S.
-Marriage and Family Therapy program by the faculty once the application criteria are met.
-To be accepted into the M.S.
-Marriage and Family program, students must:
+Marriage and Family Therapy program by the faculty once the following application criteria are met:

 Demonstrate knowledge and appropriate application of classical and postmodern MFT theories.